-It is a common misconception that, if you are married or in a civil partnership, your spouse can automatically make decisions about your finances and health care.
+It is a common misconception that if you are married or in a civil partnership, your spouse can automatically make decisions about your finances and health care.

 There are two types of Lasting Power of Attorney: one for decisions about property and financial affairs and the other for health and welfare decisions.
 Your circumstances and wishes should be taken into consideration when creating Lasting Powers of Attorney and you should take advice to ensure that the documents can be used as you intend.
 According to Which? magazine, 22,000 LPAs are rejected every year so it’s essential that you get your legal documents right.

 Lasting Powers of Attorney are important and powerful documents which, when drafted correctly, allow those chosen to make decisions about your financial affairs and health and welfare that are in your best interests.

 You should seek advice from an experienced legal adviser to ensure you have considered all aspects.
-If would like to discuss Lasting Powers of Attorney in more detail please get in touch.
+If you would like to discuss Lasting Powers of Attorney in more detail please get in touch.

 Contributor: Sarah Pitman